How Much Compensation For a Head Injury

 Damage to any part of the head will have a different effect on the quality of life of a sufferer.
-For example, if you have a detached retina as a result of a blow to the head then this will mean a different level of compensation than if you have endured stitches because of a blow to the head.
-If the brain has been affected then you are likely to receive much more because the negative influence on your life is usually greater.
+For example, if you have a detached retina as a result of a blow to the head then this will have a greater impact on your day-to-day life and have a different level of compensation than if you have endured stitches because of a blow to the head.
+If the brain has been affected then you are likely to receive much more as the negative influence on your life is usually greater.

 Brain injuries range from minor to severe.
 Below is an approximation of what you will receive in each case.

 |£1,880 – £10,890

 |Severe brain injuries